The Magic of a Walipini

 I had wanted an underground greenhouse since I have learned of them.
 When we moved here, there was one already and waiting!
 It had been built years ago though and was deteriorated from age and the years of drying from the sun beating into it.

 A couple of years ago we tore it down and rebuilt it.
 I wanted to make some adjustments to what we already had to try to improve it even more.
 This time we used blocks for the foundation, instead of the wooden beams that were original.
 The blocks will not dry rot over the years and also should act as a “battery” or storage of heat.

 We also dug down the beds in it and replaced the existing soil to put in new soil to refresh the nutrients.
 First, I had an idea!
 What if we ran tubing out there filled with water that was heated by the wood stove from the house?
 It would be free heat and seemed like if there was a little warmth deposited into the bed below the plants then it would add warmth over all.
 This sounded like a good idea to me!
 I headed to Kenny the “project manager”, to give my idea and request.
 What we did was bury pex tubing in the bottom of the bed and then covered it with the new soil.
 This way if it happened to ever freeze it wouldn't break like pvc would.

 For right now though, it holds plants all winter and I can slowly glean off from them throughout the winter.
-I have learned that I need to have a good amount of established plants already growing
+I have learned that I need to have a good number of established plants already growing.

 This picture is in December, after inches of heavy snow and temperatures almost to single digits.
 The tender plants like the tomato and basils are wilted and gone, but the hardy... march along.
 It makes a beautiful place to just enjoy a warm cup of tea and enjoy the sunshine in the depths of the winters cold when you have not seen plant life for months.
 Such a welcome sight to shovel out the door and go down inside to your own special winter garden.